Wayne LeGrand Westbury -- Bowman

 BOWMAN -- Wayne LeGrand Westbury, 83, of Bowman, passed away Saturday, April 30, 2022.

 A graveside service will be held at 11 a.m.
 Wednesday, May 4, in Crestlawn Memorial Gardens, 4830 Columbia Road, Orangeburg.
-The Rev. Greg Butler will be officiating.
+Then Rev. Greg Butler will be officiating.

 The family would like to thank Edisto Home Care and Hospice for their love, care and support over the last several weeks.